 Once you’ve convinced people to click on your snippet in the search results, you should convince them to stay on your website (and to not click away).
 A high bounce rate will eventually result in lower rankings, so you want to make an awesome first impression.
 When you’re a therapist, a doctor, a hairdresser or a carpenter, you basically have to sell yourself.
 People want to know who they are dealing with.
 A good picture is key to making a strong first impression.
 Your website should reflect your business.
 If you have a practice or a physical shop, make sure to publish some high-quality optimized photos of your business – and perhaps your employees – on your website.
 Videos are also a great way to present your business to the audience.

 To rank in the local search results, you want to write content related to your local business.
 A blog is a great content strategy, also for local SEO.
-Write about what you know!
-If you’re a carpenter, you should write about your projects.
+Write about what you know and what could be of interest to your target group!
+If you’re a carpenter, you should write about your projects and how happy they made your customers.
 If you’re a dentist, you should write about the most common problems concerning teeth.
 If you’re a florist, write about your beautiful bouquets!
-Write about your customers too!
+Write about your customers too.
+Local testimonials are great, just as ratings and reviews.
 If people are exceptionally satisfied, they should surely be able to leave a review on your website.
 But perhaps their story could also be told in a blog post.
 Writing about local events is also a great content strategy for local SEO.

 In any local SEO content strategy, you should make sure that your blog posts relate to your local community.
 And of course, optimize your post for the keywords you came up within your keyword research.